luboganev/luboganev.github.io/_posts/2016-05-15-clean-architecture-pt5.md

 The following paragraphs provide some more detail for each of the problems above.

 #### Too many object allocations
-Well, that's probably a no brainer.
+Well, that's probably obvious.
 Recreating _Presenter_ and _Interactor_ instances and all their dependencies on each configuration change is not cheap.
-This takes some time and might have a negative effect on the performance of the app.
-In addition, the extra memory allocations means more work for the garbage collector, which also leads to sloppy UI performance.
+Allocating them takes some time and might have a negative effect on the performance of the app.
+In addition, the extra memory allocations mean more work for the garbage collector, which also leads to sloppy UI performance.

 #### Presenters, Interactors and Bundles.
 Oh my!
-It might not look like a bad idea at first, but it proved to be really bad in the long term.
+It might not look like a bad idea at first, but it proved to be really painful in the long term.
 You see, having to save and restore the state of _Presenter_ and _Interactor_ implementations in _Bundle_ increases their complexity with boilerplate code.
 The initial idea of the clean architecture is to be, well, clean.
 So pushing bundles and lifecycle methods as deep as an _Interactor_ is contributing to neither cleaner nor simpler code.

-In addition, it can also be error-prone.
+In addition, it can also prove to be error-prone.
 Since _Bundle_ works with key-value pairs, what happens if two components want to use the same key for different things to store?
-In an example scenario this will lead to an _Interactor_ overwriting value relate to the state of a Presenter or some value related to the UI, thus producing errors or even crashes due to wrong types.
-In order to prevent this, one has to come up with some convention that guarantees unique _Bundle_ keys.
+For example this might lead to an _Interactor_ overwriting value related to the state of a Presenter or some value related to the UI, thus producing errors or even crashes due to wrong types.
+In order to prevent this, one has to come up with a convention that guarantees unique _Bundle_ keys.
 This further increases the complexity and introduces even more boilerplate code.

-#### Testing and framework classes and lifecycle
+#### Testing, framework classes and lifecycle
 Saving and restoring state of _Presenter_ and _Interactor_ through _Bundle_ and lifecycle callback methods makes testing and especially Unit testing very hard.
 Having references to framework classes instead of only pure Java inside these components means that you have to use libraries like _Roboelectric_ in order to be able to run Unit tests without an emulator.
 Don't get me wrong, Roboelectric is great, but in this case it solves a problem, which would not exist at all in a better architecture.

-But let's say the only framework class we have is _Bundle_, we can mock it easily with something like _Mockito_, right?
+But let's say the only framework class we have is _Bundle_.
+We can mock it easily with something like _Mockito_, right?
 The class itself yes, but which values should it return?
 Which are relevant to the tested component?
 It means that you have to go through the code of the whole component and check what keys and values it expects to get from the _Bundle_.
-In other words, such components' dependencies are not clearly visible from their public API, which makes writing good tests hard, because the test has to know too much.
+In other words, such components' dependencies are not clearly visible from their public API.
+This makes writing good unit tests hard, because the test has to know too much.

 #### Long-running atomic operations
-Let's say that an _Interactor_ needs to perform a network request, which does somethings important like performing a payment.
+Let's say that an _Interactor_ needs to perform a network request, which does something important like performing a payment.
 If a configuration change happens while the request is running, we end up with a brand new _Interactor_ which only knows that a request was sent.
 But it has no idea if it has reached the server, if it has failed or succeeded.
 It will also never get back the result of this operation coming from the server.

 This problem was already discussed into the previous post, which suggests that such _Interactor_ should live in the Application object graph and not in any of the scoped object graphs.
 This, however, means that once allocated this Interactor will stay in memory as long as the process lives, which is not that efficient.
 In addition, scoped graph Interactors have to somehow communicate with this special Interactor, which introduces yet more complexity.